marina-dunn/SENG499/README.md

 # Docker
-docker compose can be used to launch the application There are 2 volumes that are used for the application: input and output These volumes allow the container to be run for testing without needing to rebuild it

-1) Put files you want to analyze in the input folder
+Docker compose has been setup to run the facial and gesture recognition server as well as the webserver The facial and gesture recognition server is setup to build off a server_base image which contains the built dlib library and other requirements

+Run the following command to build the server_base image
+Windows: build_base.bat
+Linux: ./build_base.sh

+Once the base image has been created it will not need to be recreated unless the dlib library or other requirements have updated/changed

+To build the server suite
-2) Run docker-compose up
+docker-compose build

-3) Resulting data.csv file is put in output folder
+To run the server suite

-When code is changed used docker-compose up --build
+docker-compose up

+To build and run the server suite in one go docker-compose up --build